The Plaster of Thought-Walls (Translated)

 22 January 2014

-First class first in honors too.
-Same in IA.
-In the above lines, which playfully rearrange Rabindranath’s words, he had shared his thoughts about marriage before getting married.
-Happily, the phrase “happily married” didn’t remain merely an oxymoron in his life.
-He called marrying Leela Roy, an American non-Bengali woman, one of his two greatest achievements in life.
-For various reasons… I’m reading his autobiography.
+the phrase “Happily married” didn’t become a mere oxymoron.
+He called marrying the non-Bengali American girl Leela Ray one of his two greatest achievements in life.
+For some reasons…….
+I’m reading his autobiography.
 I’m enjoying it.
-Let’s see, once I finish reading it, if laziness doesn’t strike, I’ll write a short review.
+Let’s see, once I finish reading it, if I don’t feel too lazy, I’ll write a short review.

 24 January 2014